jstrausstng/slides/sql-common-mistakes/presentation.md

 * Differs between vendors
 	* Oracle treats NULL like empty string so concatenation successful
-	* e.g. SQL Server results in NULL string if any of the concatenated values where null
+	* E.g. SQL Server results in NULL string if any of the concatenated values were null

 [//]: # (Resulting NULL makes more sense because concatenating something unknown to something known can only result in unknown)